PaloAltoNetworks/pan-iot-security-python/doc/paniot.api.rst

  **api_version**
   API version is a string in the form v\ **major**.\ **minor** or **major**.\ **minor** (e.g., *v4.0*).
-The API version is used to determine the IoTApi class implementation to use.
+The API version is used to determine the IotApi class implementation to use.

   The default API version is **DEFAULT_API_VERSION**.